morsapaes/mz-raspberry-pi-temperature/README.md

 For this Demo we will be using [Redpanda](https://materialize.com/docs/third-party/redpanda/).

-Redpanda is a Kafka API-compatible and Materialize can process data from it just as it would processes data from a Kafka sources.
+Redpanda is a Kafka API-compatible and Materialize can process data from it just as it would process data from a Kafka source.

 Let's create a materialized view, that will hold all of the devices with an average temperature of more than 60 celsius: